 LifeVac is pretty straightforward to use: simply place the device and mask over the choking person’s nose and mouth, push handle to compress unit, and pull handle upwards to pull the item out of the person’s airway.
 Here’s a demo:

 The LifeVac device has already been used to save 11 lives.
 It is a device that can be kept in schools, in vehicles, in the home.
 It is a device you hope to not need but will be thankful to have in an emergency.
 It can be used in children and adults.
-In fact, it can be used on yourself (which gives me peace of mind since I am often the only adult in the house).
+Can you use LifeVac on yourself?
+In fact, yes it can be used on yourself (which gives me peace of mind since I am often the only adult in the house).

 What are you doing to be prepared for a choking emergency?